bollu/ppsspp-help/input/index.md

 __Enable Cheats__

-Used to enable or disable cheats in PPSSPP.
+It is used to enable or disable cheats in PPSSPP.

 [This is something I know nothing about.
 Someone who actually knows about this (maybe UnknownBrackets) will have to edit this section]